Other: jia jing jie, catmint

 Fresh leaves, and/or whole flowering top as an essential oil, or tincture

 One version of an old adage regarding the relationship between cats and catnip is this: 'If you set it, the cats will eat it, If you sow it, the cats don't know it.'
-This folk myth suggests that when plants are grown from seed, or 'sown' cats don't bother the plant, but when they are transplanted, cats will destroy it.10 The feline's attraction to this plant is curious indeed, and in fact, referred to as the "the catnip response."3 It is not just observed in domesticated housecats, but also in jaguars, tigers, leopards, lions, and several other large cats.
-It elicits behaviors such as chewing and head shaking, rolling around on the floor, and even arouses sexual desire;3 this response lasts from 15 minutes to 1hour.
-They are responding to the scent of nepetalactone in catnip, the aromatherapeutic element being more powerful than taking it internally.3,6
+This folk myth suggests that when plants are grown from seed, or 'sown' cats don't bother the plant, but when they are transplanted, cats will destroy it.
+The feline's attraction to this plant is curious indeed, and in fact, referred to as the "the catnip response."
+It is not just observed in domesticated housecats, but also in jaguars, tigers, leopards, lions, and several other large cats.
+It elicits behaviors such as chewing and head shaking, rolling around on the floor, and even arouses sexual desire; this response lasts from fifteen minutes to one hour.
+They are responding to the scent of nepetalactone in catnip, the aromatherapeutic element being more powerful than taking it internally.

 Specific: No known precautions.